topkecleon/telegram-bot-bash/doc/3_advanced.md

 By default you don't have to care about retry, as bashbot resend the message after the requested time automatically.
 Only if the retry fails also an error is returned.
 The downside is that send_message functions will wait until resend is done.

-If you want to disable automtic error processing  and handle all errors manually (or don't care) set ```BASHBOT_RETRY``` to any no zero value.
+If you want to disable automatic error processing  and handle all errors manually (or don't care) set ```BASHBOT_RETRY``` to any no zero value.

 [Telegram API error codes](https://core.telegram.org/api/errors)